Learn how to say 'do' and other Spanish verbs using the award-winning Rosetta Stone app.

 Some people choose to learn Spanish because they find themselves frequently encountering the language in their everyday lives.
 After all, Spanish pops up often in popular music, movies, and TV shows.
 Other people choose to learn Spanish based on personal plans to work, vacation, or volunteer in any of the 20 countries around the world where Spanish is the official language.
 Whatever your reason for deciding to learn Spanish, you can get off to a great start by first learning how to pronounce some very basic Spanish words and phrases.
 It is an important step to understand and be understood by any of the 437 million people around the world who speak Spanish.

-Some beginning Spanish learners get sidetracked into trying to memorize lengthy lists of Spanish vocabulary words and phrases.
+Some beginning Spanish learners get sidetracked into trying to memorise lengthy lists of Spanish vocabulary words and phrases.
 This tedious and time-consuming effort can lead to the undesired outcome of having little-to-no ability to participate in everyday, real-world Spanish conversation.
 That’s why it’s strongly advised that new Spanish language learners focus on understanding and pronouncing basic words and phrases most commonly used in everyday Spanish conversation.
 This smart and practical approach to learning Spanish will help you become a confident and comfortable Spanish speaker.

 It’s worth noting that Spanish does have some pronunciation distinctions that can make it a challenge for language learners.
-As one example, the letter r is pronounced differently and takes some practice for most new learners.
+As one example, the letter r is pronounced differently and takes some practise for most new learners.
 This distinct sound is formed by tapping the tip of the tongue on the roof of the mouth, about a third of the way back in the mouth.
-Some Spanish language experts suggest new Spanish learners practice making the “tt” sound, as it sounds in the English word butter.
+Some Spanish language experts suggest new Spanish learners practise making the “tt” sound, as it sounds in the English word butter.

 Acquiring the skills to accurately pronounce Spanish requires immediate feedback on your pronunciation efforts.
 Rosetta Stone’s TruAccent™ speech-recognition engine helps you get the pronunciation just right.
 Our patented speech engine instantly compares your voice to native and non-native speakers, so you get real-time feedback for the most accurate pronunciation.
 It’s also adjustable, which allows you to fine-tune your accent.
 TruAccent is among the most powerful tools for helping you learn and speak the Spanish language.